Communicable and Environmental Diseases and Emergency Preparedness

 At the Tennessee Department of Health, the Communicable and Environmental Diseases and Emergency Preparedness Division (CEDEP) works to track the spread of diseases and to make sure that Tennesseans are ready for both disease and non-disease emergencies.
 Learn more about work in specific program areas below.

 News & Notes

-- Flu (influenza) season is here!
-Seasonal flu vaccine is widely available, and we recommend that everyone get vaccinated (especially those at higher risk for complications: children <5 years old, adults >65 years old, pregnant women, and people with chronic illnesses).
+- Flu (influenza) season is ongoing and it's never too late to get vaccinated!
+We recommend that everyone get vaccinated (especially those at higher risk for complications: children <5 years old, adults >65 years old, pregnant women, and people with chronic illnesses).
 Learn more about preventing flu here: https://www.cdc.gov/flu/prevent/prevention.htm.
 The weekly U.S. influenza surveillance report from CDC can be found here: https://www.cdc.gov/flu/weekly/.